hsanjuan/lotus-ledger-import/README.md

 It is useful when having multiple ledgers so that you can register specific addresses in Lotus.
-The only way now is `lotus wallet new secp256k1-ledger` will keep doing +1 on previous derivation paths even if a new Ledger is used, rather than starting from `m/44\'/461\'/0\'/0/0`.
+The only way now is `lotus wallet new secp256k1-ledger`, but that will keep doing +1 on previous derivation paths even if a new Ledger is used, rather than starting from `m/44\'/461\'/0\'/0/0`.

 In order to derive the first 20 addresses from a ledger, you can use